search-rug/search-rug.github.io/_sprojects/rastogi-codeReadability'23-24.md

 - empirical research
 - industry collaboration
 posted: 2023-12-04
-short: What is readable software?
+description: What is readable software?
 How do you write more readable software?
 This project is in collaboration with Prof. Rui Abreu, a research software engineer with Meta.
 contact:
   header: Supervisor(s)
   members: